samucodesh/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 - **Community Metrics:** Community metrics shed light on the human element of the project, highlighting the growth, engagement, and overall health of the surrounding community.
 - **Project Health Metrics:** Project health metrics provide insights into the project's responsiveness, efficiency, and overall well-being.

-Considering a holistic approach to open source metrics can ensure you're not overly focused on one type to the detriment of others.
+Taking a holistic approach to open source metrics ensures you're not overly focused on one type to the detriment of others.
 For example, while high code quality is important, it should be balanced with strong community engagement to ensure a sustainable project future.

 Diverse metrics offer a more complete picture of a project's health and potential areas for growth or improvement.
 This could include balancing code metrics with community and project health metrics to ensure the project is not only technically sound but also welcoming and engaging for new contributors.
-It's about finding the right mix that supports your project's goals and values, fostering an environment where the codebase and the community thrive together.
+It's about finding the right mix that supports your project's goals and values, fostering an environment where both the codebase and the community thrive together.

 ## Setting Project Goals

-Setting clear and achievable goals can help you with project management. can help you with project management.
+Setting clear and achievable goals can help you with project management.
 Your goals might vary and include improving code quality, expanding the community, or streamlining issue resolution.
 When you set specific goals, you're better able to make decisions about prioritization and using resources (don't forget, time is a resource!).

-Remember, goals for your open source project are final.
+Remember, goals for your open source project are not final.
 They will evolve as the project grows.
 Metrics can inform these changes, providing insights that reveal new opportunities or challenges.
 For instance, if a project sets an initial goal to increase contributor numbers but later finds that engagement or quality is suffering, it might shift focus towards improving onboarding processes or documentation.

 Maintainers should regularly review their goals in the context of the project's current metrics and broader trajectory.
 This adaptability ensures the project remains aligned with its community's needs and your vision as a maintainer.